ovh/docs/pages/storage_and_backup/object_storage/responsibility_model_cold_storage/guide.en-gb.md

 ## Objectif

-The RACI below details shared responsibilities between OVHcloud and the customer on cold Storage for archive and retoration services delivered.
+The RACI below details shared responsibilities between OVHcloud and the customer on Cold Storage for archive and retoration services delivered.

 | Roles |